-It’s an incredibly saddening and frustrating fact of life but, the age of a woman can, and does, play an important role in trying to conceive.
-It’s no secret that the average age of motherhood is increasing and there are, indeed, many differing reasons as to why some women do start their families later on in life; career, meeting the right person and, also, the heart break of previous unsuccessful and ongoing fertility treatments, over the course of many years.
+It’s an incredibly saddening and frustrating fact of life, but the age of a woman can – and does – play an important role in conception.
+Due to societal and cultural changes, the average age of motherhood is increasing – there are many different reasons as to why women start their families later on in life; career, meeting the right person and – sometimes – the struggle of previous unsuccessful and ongoing fertility treatments over the course of many years.

-In this webinar, Dr Ulijana Dorofeyeva, Medical Director at Intersono IVF clinic, in the Ukraine, looks into the reasons behind female age-related infertility and discusses whether conception, with the use of donor eggs, might be the solution for older couples who have, unfortunately, found no success through assisted conception, using their own gametes.
+In this webinar, Dr Ulijana Dorofeyeva – the Medical Director at the Ukrainian Intersono IVF clinic – looks into the reasons behind female age-related infertility and discusses whether donor conception might be a solution for older couples who have experienced no success in their previous treatments.

-In order to understand, how a woman’s age can impact the chances of conception, we first need to look at ovarian reserve.
-Ovarian reserve is a term used to determine the capacity the ovary has to provide egg cells which are capable of fertilisation.
-A low, or diminished, ovarian reserve occurs when the ovaries start to lose their reproductive potential, of which illness and / or age can be factors.
-A low reserve isn’t used to simply describe a lesser number, or quantity, of eggs, diminished reserve also refers to the quality of the eggs too.
-The level of AMH (Anti-Mullerian Hormone) in a woman’s blood is, usually, used as a benchmark indicator by medical professionals, for establishing ovarian reserve.
+In order to understand how a woman’s age can impact the chances of conception, we first need to look at the ovarian reserve.
+The term “ovarian reserve” describes the ovary’s capacity to produce viable egg cells.
+A low, or “diminished” ovarian reserve occurs when the ovaries start to lose their reproductive potential; this happens naturally with age, but can also be caused by illness.
+A low ovarian reserve isn’t used to simply describe a lesser number of eggs – it also refers to the quality of the eggs.
+The level of AMH (Anti-Müllerian Hormone) in a woman’s blood is usually used as a benchmark for establishing ovarian reserve by medical professionals.

-From what we know about the female reproductive system, it is easy to see how the number of eggs would decrease, with age, but more difficult to understand why the calibre, of an oocyte (egg), becomes diminished over the years.
+From what we know about the female reproductive system, it is easy to see how the number of eggs would decrease with age, but more difficult to understand why the quality would go down as well.

-When looking at the data, produced by the Cochrane database, its findings show that the probability of a woman conceiving and then carrying a child, which results in a live birth, reduces with age, and more so after a woman turns 44.
-In over 18,000 cycles of reported IVF, in their study, it was discovered that, on average, females over 40, needed to harvest between 90-100 oocytes in order to achieve a live birth via IVF.
-However, we should also remember that whilst statistical analysis can provide us with medical and scientific insights; each woman and each situation is completely individual and unique.
+Findings from the Cochrane database show that the probability of a woman conceiving and then carrying a child to term reduces with age, significantly dropping past the age of 44.
+In over 18,000 reported IVF cycles in their study, it was discovered that on average, women over 40 needed to harvest between 90-100 oocytes in order to achieve a live birth via IVF.
+However, we should also remember that while statistical analysis can provide us with medical and scientific insights; each woman and each situation is completely individual and unique.

-This elevated difficulty in conceiving and carrying a baby to term is, in part, due to increased aneuploidies found in the embryos of older women.
-An aneuploidy is the presence of an abnormal number of chromosomes in a cell, and this abnormal number is known to be a factor in embryonic developmental abnormalities.
-Aneuploidies are understood to increase with the age of the female, and there’s an estimated rate that 85% of embryos, from women 42 plus, have the probability of being abnormal.
+This elevated difficulty in conceiving and carrying a baby to term is, in part, due to increased rate of aneuploidies found in the embryos of older women.
+An aneuploidy is the presence of an abnormal number of chromosomes in a cell – this abnormal number is known to be a factor in embryonic developmental abnormalities.
+Aneuploidies are understood to increase with the age of the woman – it is estimated that in women over 42, over 85% of embryos will have aneuploidies.

-Other factors are also thought to impact conception likelihood, in females over the age of 40, including less energetic mitochondrial function; in very basic terms, mitochondria are used to carry nutrients, between cells, turning them into energy for use within the body.
-Research has also concluded that oxidative stress, from lifestyle and environmental influences, has the capacity to affect fertility, later in life.
-As can male factors; Dr Dorofeyeva advises it’s therefore equally important to test for DNA fragmentation, and any other issues, in the sperm being used.
+Other factors are also thought to impact conception likelihood in women of advanced maternal age, including less energetic mitochondrial function, and oxidative stress from lifestyle and environmental influences.
+Male factors also have an impact on embryo euploidy; Dr Dorofeyeva advises it’s important to test for DNA fragmentation and any other issues in the sperm being used.

-Whilst some problems encountered, in conception, will be due to embryonic factors, women failing to conceive should also have their endometrium checked.
+While some problems encountered in conception will be due to embryonic factors, women failing to conceive should also have their endometrium checked.
 Implantation is a key component in IVF success and can be affected by uterine factors.
-Endometrium screening, biopsies and scans are used to look for and highlight any issues, which medical teams are then, in most cases, able to correct with surgical procedures and / or medication.
+Endometrium screening, biopsies, and scans are used to look for issues, which medical teams are then able to correct – in most cases – with surgical procedures or medication.

-Screening of the immune system is also recommended and can be crucial, especially in cases of unexplained infertility, and in IVF where the embryo quality has been good, yet treatment keeps failing.
+Screening of the immune system is also recommended and can be crucial, especially in cases of unexplained infertility and in IVF where the embryo quality has been good, yet treatments keep failing.

-Dr Dorofeyeva concludes that when looking to conceive, naturally or with IVF; quality is key.
-It’s known that the conditions of both the sperm and the eggs do impact on the quality of the embryo and its ability to implant.
-It’s therefore important to use high calibre oocytes, either the patients’ own, if possible, or those of a donor, for the best hopeful outcomes.
-The medical history of clients is also immensely important, and time should be spent, by a quality, trusted clinic, to analyse the fertility journey of patients, in order to gain increased knowledge about how best to proceed for each individual, as they embark upon their own, unique, journey to conceive.
+Dr Dorofeyeva concludes that when looking to conceive, naturally or with IVF, quality is key.
+It’s been well established that the conditions of both the sperm and the eggs have an impact on the quality of the embryo and its ability to implant.
+It’s therefore important to use high quality oocytes, either the patients’ own (if possible) or those of a donor for the best chances at success.
+The medical history of clients is also immensely important, and time should be spent by a reputable clinic to analyse the patient’s fertility journey in order to gain a full understanding about how best to proceed in each case.

 IVF for women over 40 – Questions & Answers